Skip to main content

 Final Thoughts

-As you can see, you have no dearth of options when it comes to mounting an optic on your AK-47 or other AK-variant rifle.
+As you can see, you have no shortage of options when it comes to mounting an optic on your AK-47 or other AK-variant rifle.
 Optics are a great way to vastly improve your rifle’s accuracy and make nailing follow-up shots a breeze.

 To choose the right optic for your AK, be sure to pay attention to both the mounting system and the optic itself.
 Double-check that they’re truly compatible and make sure to pick a combo that allows you great balance for an affordable price.